 What you'll love about the recipe

-- This healthy iced coffee recipe is made with just 2 everyday ingredients and takes less than 5 minutes to make
+- This healthy iced coffee recipe uses just 2 everyday ingredients and takes less than 5 minutes to make.
+There are no special ingredients or equipment needed, and the cold foam means there's no waiting around for your coffee to cool

 - Low-calorie fat-free iced coffee with a rich, creamy whipped top.
-If you like lattes and frappes, you'll love this frothy light iced coffee
+If you like lattes and frappes, you'll love this frothy, light iced latte-style coffee

 - A good source of protein, vitamin B12, calcium, potassium and magnesium (read more about the health benefits of drinking milk.)